rerun-io/rerun/docs/content/reference/viewer/blueprint.md

 Adding Entities
 -----------------------------
 To (re-)add an Entity to a Space View, you need first need to select the respective Space View.
-You then can open a dedicated menu through a button in the the [Selection view](selection.md).
+You then can open a dedicated menu through a button in the [Selection view](selection.md).

 This allows you to add any Entity with a matching [category](viewport.md#Categories-of-Space-Views) and a valid [transform](../../concepts/spaces-and-transforms.md) to your
 Space View's path.